Last Updated July 9, 2020

-To top it all off, Dominica is considered one of the happiest places in the world to live, with a great island lifestyle in a safe, friendly and beautiful country.
+To top it all off, Dominica is considered one of the happiest places in the world to live, with a great island lifestyle in a safe, friendly, and beautiful country.

-However, you do not have to live on this island country to become a citizen there and enjoy the many benefits that come with having a second passport.
+However, you do not have to live in this island country to become a citizen there and enjoy the many benefits that come with having a second passport.

 Dominica’s Citizenship by Investment Program

 Dominica is widely known as one of the fastest countries in the world to get a second citizenship due to its long-running economic citizenship program.
-It is one of the oldest citizenship by investment (CBI) programs in existence, second only to St. Kitts and Nevis.
+It is one of the oldest citizenship by investment programs in existence, second only to St. Kitts and Nevis.

 Dominica has offered economic citizenship to investors willing to donate $100,000 to the country since 1993.
 The program is enshrined in Section 101 of the Dominica Constitution and Sections 8 and 20 of the Citizenship Act, giving greater credibility and security to the program.